Government & Public Sector Cybersecurity Market

 • In April 2025, Fortinet announced that its FortiGuard artificial intelligence-powered security services and FortiCare Services received Government Risk and Authorization Management Program (GovRAMP) Moderate authorization.
 This enabled state, local, and other public sector organizations to adopt Fortinet’s threat intelligence and managed security services within a compliant framework.

-Palo Alto Networks (US) is a leading cybersecurity provider focused on artificial intelligence-driven network, cloud, and security operations center security.
+Palo Alto Networks (US) is a leading cybersecurity provider focused on AI-driven network, cloud, and security operations center security.
 The company offers a broad portfolio that includes Next Generation Firewalls, Prisma Cloud, and Cortex platforms.
-It supports global government agencies and critical-infrastructure operators by strengthening zero-trust adoption, cloud migration, and automated threat response.
+It supports global government agencies and critical infrastructure operators by strengthening zero-trust adoption, cloud migration, and automated threat response.
 The company maintains a strong public-sector presence with FedRAMP, StateRAMP, and DoD authorizations, making its solutions deployable across classified and civilian missions.
 Unit 42, its threat intelligence arm, assists agencies in addressing advanced cyberattacks, enhancing incident readiness, and providing investigation support, thereby reinforcing national resilience across defense and public service environments.

 Market Ranking: